AnonymousEvo/The_IFG_Idea/README.md

 - ➡️ **Contextual adjustment** (modifying parameters based on prompt and history).
 - ➡️ **Seed-driven variability** (so the same prompt doesn't always look the same).

-ℹ️ Think of it like a **semantic compiler.**:
+ℹ️ Think of it as a **semantic compiler.**:

 **Prompt in → semantic organization → fractals rendered → image assembled.**

 ℹ️ This AI doesn't require hundreds of gigabytes of training data.

 It can be built with:

 - ➡️ Lightweight NLP (spaCy, MiniLM).